jessamynsmith/paged-api-request/README.md

 # paged-api-request

-This is an example of making an API call recursively until there are no more pages to retrieve.
+An example of making an API call recursively with node until there are no more pages to retrieve.

 Like my work?
 Tip me! https://www.paypal.me/jessamynsmith